Eadgyth/Programming-Editor/docs/Help.md

 </ul>
 <h4 id="CSharpProject">C#</h4>
 <ul>
-<li>First, it is necessary to set the path to the C# compiler as a system
-    variable.
-In Windows the path to csc.exe is like:
-   'C:\Windows\Microsoft.NET\Framework64\v[?]\'.
-    For Linux/Mac it is assumed that Mono is installed to compile and run C# and the paths to Mono and the Mono mcs compiler are set permanently as well.</li>
 <li>Compile the source file(s) by selecting 'Save and compile' in the 'Project'
     menu (or clicking the corresponding button in the toolbar).
 If the compilation was successful the program is started by selecting 'Run' in the